ANSANJAY/CharacterDriverIntro/1_major_minor/readme.md

 2. **Content**:
    - The displayed output includes both the major number and the name of each device.
-   - The output is segmented into two primary parts: Character devices and Block devices.
+   - The output is segmented into two primary parts: Character devices and Block devices

+---

 ## Curiosity 💡